How Often Am I Supposed To Call My Girlfriend?

 Time it costs you to argue about not wanting to do this simple task: a lot more than that.

 Women crave connection.
-And until you’ve got a ring on her finger and are signing your marriage contracts, it’s very reasonable for her to be concerned about the health of your relationship.
+And until you’ve got a ring on her finger and are signing your marriage contracts, it totally makes sense for her to be concerned about the health of your relationship.
 The way to reassure her?
 Constant contact, constant communication, constant affection, constant talk of the future.
-Let any one of those things go for a day or a week, and I get a letter from her saying, “I’ve been seeing this guy for a year and I think he loves me but doesn’t want to talk to me as much as I’d like.”
+Let any one of those things go for a day or a week, or for really long periods, and I get a letter from her saying, “I’ve been seeing this guy for a year, and I think he loves me but doesn’t want to talk to me as much as I’d like.”
 And you know what my answer to her would be?

 If he can’t see fit to accommodate you by calling you every day, he probably doesn’t love you that much.

 It may be annoying, Hadley, but it’s a small, small price to pay for a healthy relationship.
-Pick up the phone and let her know you’re turning over a new leaf.
+Pick up the phone, communicate effectively, and let her know you’re turning over a new leaf.